david1792x/notebooks/markdown/logistic_regression.md

-## **Logistic Regression**
+# **Logistic Regression**

 Logistic Regression is a model that returns the probability of a certain discrete outcome based on input variables.
 Just in the way linear regression tries to fit a line to data, logistic regression tries to fit a 'squiggle' or logistic function to discrete data.
 The logistic function tells us the probability that a certain outcome (often binary) has, based on input variables.
 We often use these probabilities for classification problems by setting a decision boundary that classifies our data based on the probabilities.
-The logistic function maps all real values into the range from 0 to 1 in the y-axis, and the equation is the following: $$ $$ Let's see a small dataset that would be a great candidate for logistic regression.
+The logistic function maps all real values into the range from 0 to 1 in the y-axis, and its equation is:
+$$\phi(z) = \frac{1}{1 + e^{-z}} $$
+where $z$ is a linear function.
+Let's see a small dataset that would be a great candidate for logistic regression.

 ```python